Florianópolis: Beaches

 Barra da Lagoa is a quaint fisherman's village.
-The physical characteristics of the beach makes it an ideal place to learn to surf.
+The physical characteristics of the beach make it an ideal place to learn to surf.
 It is a cove on the Eastern part of the island and stretches into Moçambique beach for 15 km.
-It is in a natural setting as there are no huge hotels on the beach and the Southern headquarters of Projeto TAMAR (Save the Turtles) is located here.
-Penguins swim into the canal and near the beach of Barra da Lagoa during the colder winter months of June, July and August.
+It is in a natural setting, as there are no huge hotels on the beach, and the Southern headquarters of Projeto TAMAR (Save the Turtles) is located here.
+Penguins swim into the canal and near the beach of Barra da Lagoa during the colder winter months of June, July, and August.
 The canal at Barra da Lagoa connects the Lagoa da Conceição with the open sea.
-It is not uncommon to see fishermen during the night tossing their nets in the lagoa to catch shrimp they sell to the fresh fish restaurants in this community.
+It is not uncommon to see fishermen during the night tossing their nets in the lagoon to catch shrimp they sell to the fresh fish restaurants in this community.